exercism/rust/concepts/box/about.md

 ```

-The compiler, in all of its helpfullness, tells us exactly what to do, which is to return a boxed trait object.
+The compiler, in all of its helpfulness, tells us exactly what to do, which is to return a boxed trait object.
 If you don't know what a trait object is,
 a simple way to describe it is a way of returning a specific object via [dynamic dispatch][dynamic dispatch] from a function that could return any object
 implementing a specified trait.
 Since we need dynamic dispatch, we can try just putting a `dyn` in front of the trait name and see if we get away with it.